intmus/inttheory22-23/_02-int-scales-keys/c1-intervals.md

 ## Conclusions

 Our goal when measuring intervals is intrinsically tied to the tonal system that we use, diatonic harmony.
-The simplest way to measure the distance between two intervals would be to measure the distance by the shortest possible interval--in this case, a half-step (minor second).
+The simplest way to measure the distance between two intervals would be to measure the distance by counting the number of the shortest possible intervals--in this case, a half-step (minor second)--between two pitches.
 While easily understandable, this method does not relate to our concept of tonality.
 Instead, counting half-steps creates *interval-classes* in which intervals are considered equal regardless of the pitches.
 For example, the interval of `G` to `D-flat` has six half-steps which is identical to the interval from `G` to `C-sharp`.
 Both even use the same pitch-classes, however, if you put those into the context of the scales from the previous unit, you will hopefully associate these two intervals with different key centers. (`G` to `D-flat` is strongly associated with the key of A-flat major/minor, whereas `C-sharp` to `G` likely implies D major/minor.)
 The context of these two intervals is critical in determining their function in tonal harmony, so we use a system that differentiates between the two.

 In a diatonic labeling system, every interval has a *size* and a *quality*.
 For example, in a minor second, labeled `m2`, the **m** indicates the *quality* of the interval and the **2** indicates the *size* of the interval.
 Let's look at how we find *size* first.